-Soon the emperor had to deal with a rebellion among his Osroenic archers, who still felt much sympathy for Alexander and were deeply angered by his death.
+Soon the emperor had to deal with a rebellion among his Osroenic archers, who still felt much sympathy for his predecessor Severus Alexander and were deeply angered by his death.
 They managed to find a man of consular rank, a friend of Alexander named Quartinus, and proclaimed him emperor.
 Quartinus was soon killed however, and his head was brought to Maximinus.
 The rebellion among the archers now quickly petered out.
 Maximinus presumably got them back on his side as Herodianus tells us that archers from Osroene accompanied the emperor on his campaigns against the Germanic tribes.

 Campaigns against the Germanic tribes